sunengine/Skins/README.md

 # SunEngine Skins
-## Public repository of all SunEngine skins.
+## Public SunEngine skins repository.

 Skin archive have to be `zip` archive and contains files:
 - `styles.css` - main skin file.
 This in only file plugged in.